MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Select **Review + create**, then select **Create**.
 Wait for your workspace to be created (it can take a few minutes), and then go to the deployed resource.

-1. In the *Overview* of your deployed resource, select **Resource Group**.
-You will need to update the resource access permissions to complete the exercise.
-In the menu on the left, select **Access control (IAM)**.

-#### Update role assignments

-1. In the *Access control (IAM)* pane, select **Add role assignment**.
-Then, copy and paste **Microsoft.MachineLearningServices/workspaces/datastores/listsecrets/action** into the search bar.

-1. Select **Azure AI Administrator** and select **Next**.

-1. Under *Members*, click on **+ Select Members**.
-Search for the email address assoicated with your Azure subscription. *Note: If you hover your mouse over the top right corner of the portal, you should see the email address used with your subscription.*

-1. Click on the email associated with your Azure subscription.
-It should appear in the *Selected members* list.
-Then click on **Select**.

-1. In the *Members* pane, you should see a member added.
-Then select **Review + Assign** twice to update the settings.

-1. Return to the *Overview* pane of your resource group.
-In the list of resources, select your Azure Machine Learning workspace resource.
+1. In the *Overview* of your deployed resource, select your Azure Machine Learning workspace resource.

 #### Launch studio